hopetambala/SI664-docs/sql/mysql_select_examples.md

 * area (hectares)

 #### Filter
+* intermediate region name =  'Caribbean'
-Intermediate region name equals Caribbean and area in hecatares equals the largest heritage site in the Caribbean in terms of area.
+* and area (hecatares) = largest heritage site in the Caribbean

 #### Query
 This query uses a subquery that employs a `Max()` aggregate function to help return a result set